Józef Retinger

 Already as a gifted student in Paris and London he mixed with the leading lights of music and literature.
 Most notably, he became a friend of compatriot Joseph Conrad.
 During World War I, the young Retinger became politically active in Austria-Hungary and Russia on behalf of the Polish independence movement.
 Following a failed attempt to broker peace between Austria-Hungary and the Allies of World War I, he had to retreat to Central America, where he became an economic adviser.

 After the outbreak of World War II, he was principal adviser to the Polish government-in-exile.
 Early in 1944, a daring mission into Occupied Poland by parachute, with the help of British intelligence, added to his air of mystery and subsequent controversy.
-A Freemason with a reputation as a grey eminence, after World War II he went on to cofound the European Movement, which led to the establishment of the European Union, and was instrumental in forming the secretive Bilderberg Group.
+A Freemason with a reputation as a grey eminence, after World War II he went on to co-found the European Movement, which led to the establishment of the European Union, and was instrumental in forming the secretive Bilderberg Group.
 In 1958, he was nominated for the Nobel Peace Prize.

 Early life

 Józef Retinger was born in Kraków, Poland (then part of Austria-Hungary), the youngest of five children: his father had a daughter, Aniela, from a first marriage to Helena Jawornicka.
 His mother was Maria Krystyna Czyrniańska, daughter of a Greek Catholic Lemko professor of chemistry at the Jagiellonian University.
 His father, Józef Stanisław Retinger, was the personal legal counsel and successful adviser to French-born Count Władysław Zamoyski.
 Retinger's great-grandfather, Filip Rettinger, was a Jewish tailor from Tarnów who with his family converted to Catholicism in 1827.
 When his lawyer grandson died, Count Zamoyski took the promising youngster, Józef, into his household and paid for him to attend the Bartłomiej Nowodworski High School in Kraków.
 Retinger's eldest brother, Emil, became a commander in the Polish Navy, while his son, Witold Retinger, was stationed in the United Kingdom during World War II (1943–45), as a member then leader of Squadron 308 of the Polish Air Force.
 Retinger's brother, Juliusz, taught physiological chemistry at the University of Chicago and University of Wilno.
 Retinger himself initially considered a career in the priesthood, but three months in the Jesuit novitiate in Rome confirmed he would not be suited to the life.

 Further financed by Count Zamoyski in 1906, Retinger entered simultaneously the Ecole des sciences politiques and the Sorbonne in Paris and two years later, aged twenty, became the youngest person ever to earn a Ph.D. in literature from there.
 While in the French capital, armed with introductions from Zamoyski and his own relative, the salonnière and pianist Misia Sert, he moved in intellectual circles and was befriended by among others, André Gide, François Mauriac, Bernard Grasset, Jean Giraudoux, Erik Satie and Maurice Ravel.
-His early literary ambitions were stopped in their tracks when he presented his first novel, "Les Souffleurs" to André Gide for his opinion.
-Gide told him: Joseph, you will never be a writer.
+His early literary ambitions were stopped in their tracks when he presented his first novel, Les Souffleurs, to André Gide for his opinion.
+Gide told him: "Joseph, you will never be a writer."